Paul Clayton (actor): Career

 Clayton's directing credits include Privates on Parade at the Greenwich Theatre, starring Tony Slattery, The Comedy of Errors at Nottingham Playhouse starring Robert Bathurst, Paula Wilcox and Janet Dibley, The Pocket Dream at York Theatre Royal starring Lucy Benjamin and seven productions at the Watermill Theatre, Newbury.

 Clayton was Chairman of the Actors' Centre in Covent Garden for ten years, stepping down in January 2018 and a former member and associate artist of the National Youth Theatre.
 He is a regular columnist for The Stage newspaper and patron of The Hope Theatre in Islington.
-He is also a patron of children’s literacy charity, Grimm & Co, based in his home town of Rotherham.
+He is also a patron of children's literacy charity, Grimm & Co, based in his home town of Rotherham.

+Clayton's most recent appearances inlucde Drew Peacock in BBC One's Eastenders, Sir William Kingsley in Wolf Hall The Mirror and the Light, and more Torchwood adventures for Big Finish.

+He played Bernard Ingham in Channel 4's Brian and Maggie in 2025.